MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 |---|---|
 |12m|"Stop"|

-The last row promotes `s2` to `s3` and clears `s2`, promoting a sequence gets precedence over continuing an existing sequence.
+The last row promotes `s2` to `s3` and clears `s2`, as promoting a sequence gets precedence over continuing an existing sequence.
 Notice that `s3` is overridden with the values that were promoted from `s2`.
 The row `00:12:00, "Stop, 1"` is added to the output.

-**Current state**
+**Updated state**

 ||m_id|s1.Ts|s1.Event|s2.Ts|s2.Event|s3.Ts|s3.Event|
 |---|---|---|---|---|---|---|---|